Information Security Policy

 Within the framework of these actions, the responsibilities of those in key positions, as well as other members of the campus community, are as follows:

 - Chief Information Security Officer - Responsible for oversight, consultation about, and interpretation of this and other related information security policies, and for disseminating related information.

 - University Privacy Officer - Responsible for assisting in the development of policies and procedures and for providing the interpretation of those policies and procedures governing Private or Restricted Information that the university is required to protect under legal or regulatory provisions.

-- University Controller - Responsible for administering the procedural implementation of the Illinois State Records Act.
+- University Records Officer - Responsible for overseeing and coordinating the procedual implementation of the Illinois State Records Act.

 - System and Information Stewards – Responsible for the application of this and related policies to the systems, data, paper records, and other information resources under their care or control.

 - System Administrators - Responsible for the application of this and related policies to the systems information resources in their care.
 System Administrators shall comply with any information security procedures and shall coordinate such compliance with the DoIT Security Office.
 Systems that store Restrictive or Sensitive Information, including departmentally and individually supported server-based applications, if not centrally managed and maintained by DoIT, should be managed by department System Administrators in coordination with DoIT.

 - System Developers and Information Integrators - Responsible for the application of this and related policies to the systems, data, and other information resources in their care and shall coordinate with the Information Security Office to ensure that all aspects of the development process are in compliance with the NIU Information Security Procedures.